matrix-io/matrix-documentation/docs/Hardware/microphone.md

     mic_16000_s16le_channel_7.raw
     mic_16000_s16le_channel_8.raw

-note: The data in the raw files is writen in `int16_t`.
+note: The data in the raw files is written in `int16_t`.

 ##### direction_of_arrival_demo
 This demo shows a first implementation of direction of arrival detection.
 It shows the direction of arrival using the LEDs and also prints the result angle in the terminal.